hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-hlm-vm.md

 	This script will PXE boot the nodes specified in `node-provision.json` file.
 The script alsos track the PXE boot completion process and will create the `nodes.json` file in the <cloudname> directory.

-	The `nodes.json` file will contain all the required information for the cloud deployment, including the PXE IP addresses and MAC addresses of the nodes to be used.
-You use this file for cloud deployment.

-5. Update the cloud template JSON files used in the previous step.
+2. Update the `node-provision.json` files used in the previous step.

 	a.
 Change to the <cloudname> directory:

 		cd ~/<cloudname>

 	b.
-Verify that the each PXE-booted nodes has an IP address that matches the IP address specified in the `nodes.json` file.
+Verify that the each PXE-booted nodes has an IP address that matches the IP address specified in the `node-provision.json` file.

-	c.
-Modify the `environment.json` file to add the details of CLM network.
+3. Modify the `environment.json` file to configure the VLANs and network addresses that need to be configured for respective cloud nodes.

 		"cidr":
 		"start-address":

+	* The three controller nodes should have CLM, CAN, EXT, BLS on eth0 and TUL on eth1.

+	* The two compute nodes should have CLM, EXT, BLS on eth0 and TUL on eth1.

 	**Example:**